Fashion (2008 film)

 The story revolves around Meghna Mathur, an aspiring fashion model; it follows her transformation from small-town girl to supermodel, the Indian fashion industry and the careers of several other models.
 Fashion also explores feminism and female power in Indian fashion.
 The cast also features several professional fashion models playing themselves.
 The film was a turning point in Chopra's career after several consecutive flops prior to this film.

-Fashion released on 29 October 2008 to highly positive reviews, with praise for its direction, screenplay, cinematography, soundtrack and performances of the cast, with major praise directed towards Chopra's and Ranaut's performances.
+Fashion was released on 29 October 2008 to highly positive reviews, with praise for its direction, screenplay, cinematography, soundtrack and performances of the cast, with major praise directed towards Chopra's and Ranaut's performances.
 In its theatrical run the film performed moderately well grossing ₹39.2945 crore globally.

 At the 56th National Film Awards, Fashion won 2 awards – Best Actress (Chopra) and Best Supporting Actress (Ranaut).
-At the 54th Filmfare Awards, the film received 7 nominations including Best Director (Bhandarkar) and Best Female Debut (Godse), and won 2 awards – Best Actress (Chopra) and Best Supporting Actress (Ranaut).
-Since its release, The Times of India and Zee News listed Fashion as one of the best women-centric films in Bollywood.
+At the 54th Filmfare Awards, the film received 7 nominations including Best Director (Bhandarkar) and Best Female Debut (Godse) and won 2 awards – Best Actress (Chopra) and Best Supporting Actress (Ranaut).
+Since its release, The Times of India and Zee News have listed Fashion as one of the best women-centric films in Bollywood.

 Plot

-Aspiring model Meghna Mathur (Priyanka Chopra Jonas) wants to go to Mumbai and become a supermodel.
-Against her father's wishes who wants her to become a Chartered Accountant, Meghna leaves her home to find success in the modelling world.
-Meghna meets an old acquaintance, Rohit (Ashwin Mushran)—an aspiring designer who assists Vinay Khosla (Harsh Chhaya).
+Aspiring model Meghna Mathur wants to go to Mumbai and become a supermodel.
+Against her father's wishes, who wants her to become a chartered accountant, Meghna leaves her home to find success in the modelling world.
+Meghna meets an old acquaintance, Rohit—an aspiring designer who assists Vinay Khosla.
 Meghna experiences difficulties during her early days; she auditions several times and is rejected.
-Meghna meets and befriends another struggling model, Manav (Arjan Bajwa).
+Meghna meets and befriends another struggling model, Manav.

-At Rahul Arora's (Samir Soni) fashion show, Meghna meets supermodel Shonali Gujral (Kangana Ranaut) and is ridiculed by the show's choreographer, Christine, and told to have her portfolio photographed by Kartik (Rohit Roy).
-To afford Kartik's fees, Meghna shoots a lingerie advertisement; she is mentored by another aspiring model, Janet (Mugdha Godse).
+At Rahul Arora's fashion show, Meghna meets supermodel Shonali Gujral and is ridiculed by the show's choreographer, Christine, and told to have her portfolio photographed by Kartik.
+To afford Kartik's fees, Meghna shoots a lingerie advertisement; she is mentored by another aspiring model, Janet.
 Meghna's lingerie photos appear on the cover of a magazine; her relatives in Mumbai see the cover and ask her to leave the house.
 She moves into an apartment with Manav.
-Meghna is noticed by Anisha Roy (Kitu Gidwani), an executive at Panache, a major modeling agency.
-Anisha introduces her to her superior, Abhijit Sarin (Arbaaz Khan), who is impressed by Meghna's ambition and confidence.
+Meghna is noticed by Anisha Roy, an executive at Panache, a major modeling agency.
+Anisha introduces her to her superior, Abhijit Sarin, who is impressed by Meghna's ambition and confidence.
 Panache's top model is Shonali, but her drug abuse becomes problematic.
-Abhijit includes Meghna in a fashion show organized by Vinay Khosla, but is replaced after a misunderstanding.
-Abhijit consoles her, and decides to replace Shonali with Meghna as Panache's new top model.
+Abhijit includes Meghna in a fashion show organized by Vinay Khosla but is replaced after a misunderstanding.
+Abhijit consoles her and decides to replace Shonali with Meghna as Panache's new top model.